-- Adults with multiple long-term conditions including COPD.
+- Adults with multiple long-term conditions such as COPD and diabetes.

-- Adults with learning disabilities with high support needs, including those who are in or at risk of being placed in institutional settings
+- Adults with learning disabilities, including those who are in or at risk of being placed in institutional settings

-- Adults with significant mental health needs, including those eligible for the Care Programme Approach
+- Adults with mental health needs, including those eligible for the Care Programme Approach

-A Frequently Asked Questions document has been prepared to answer any questions you might have about PHBs, how they work and who you need to contacted if you are interested in finding out more.
+A couple of documents on frequently asked questions (FAQ) have been prepared to answer any questions you might have about PHBs and the IPC programme, how they work and who you need to contact if you are interested in finding out more.
 To download these, please refer to the 'Downloads' section below.